 EnergySavers.gov is a website developed by the US Department of Energy that provides practical tips to help you minimize your energy expenses.
 Many of these tips can reduce your energy expenses by as much as 10 percent each year!
-A comprehensive Energy Savers pamphlet is also available for download.
+Comprehensive Energy Saver Guides are also available for download.

 Low-Income Home Energy Assistance Program (LIHEAP) is a federally funded program to help eligible low-income households meet their home heating and/or cooling needs.
 While LIHEAP is a federal program, you must apply directly with your State, Indian tribe or tribal organization, as applications, eligibility, assistance, and benefit levels vary among LIHEAP programs.
 To learn how you can apply, contact the National Energy Assistance Referral Project by calling (866) 674-6327.